TheGrol/goonOS/README.md

 ### Plans for the OS

 - Lightweight
-- Runnable in a terminal
+- Has basic terminal features, such as read files, edit files, super user capabilities, etc.
 - A basic window manager if enough progress is made

 ### So far, the OS